antonioleal/myslackbuilds/0/README.md

 ... and you are ready to go!

 ### The scripts
-The zero ("0") scripts are meant to be started from the slackbuild directory **and only from there**!
+With a few exceptions the zero ("0") scripts are meant to be started from the slackbuild directory.
 Inside the slackbuild directory a folder called "0" also exists where you can store any additional files or notes you need to help you maintain your slackbuild.
 Have a look at my own setup.

 Example:
 > `cd ~/slackware-builds/myslackbuilds/academic/plus42`